ThayerAltman/example-backstage/README.md

 In order to see this check in action, a python entity will need to be added to the catalog.
 Using the register existing component button, register this [entity](https://github.com/ThayerAltman/simple-python-service/blob/master/catalog-info.yaml)

-After adding the entry, the Soundcheck tab for the entry whould look like:
+After adding the entry, the Soundcheck tab for the entry would look like:

 ![Test Certified Image](./pictures/test-certified.png)